Find out about the benefits of Authorised Economic Operator (AEO) status, who can be an AEO and how to apply.

-HMRC will check your record of compliance with customs and tax requirements for your business over the last 3 years, or will use the latest available information if you’ve been established for less than that time.
+HMRC will check your record of compliance with customs and tax requirements for your business over the last 3 years, or use the latest available information if you’ve been established for less than that time.

 We’ll also look at whether serious or repeated infringements of customs rules have been committed by: